apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 The default values for the options on a project could be defined at the user side (e.g. TVMC) but that's not ideal.

-Hence having an additional field 'default' in the metadata that the API can use to inform the user if the option has any default value is quite useful.
+Hence having an additional field `default` in the metadata that the API can use to inform the user if the option has any default value is quite useful.
 It also avoids one to keep that information at the client / user side.

-'default' may be provided for an option, if applicable.
+`default` may be provided for an option, if applicable.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-All that's necessary to complish the proposal is to 1) extend ProjectOption class by adding the new fields discussed above and 2) adjust the existing platform options to comply with the required fields.
+All that's necessary to complish the proposal is:

+1. Extend `ProjectOption` class by adding the new fields discussed above;
+2. Adjust the existing platform options to comply with the required fields.

 An example follows considering the Zephyr platform:

 ```
 diff --git a/python/tvm/micro/project_api/server.py b/python/tvm/micro/project_api/server.py